+Toxicology in the News: You will be randomly assigned a date to post about a current (within the past 3 months) toxicology-related event found in newspapers, the news, or reliable online websites.
 The goal of this assignment is to get you used to searching and reading news related to toxicology and to create a critical eye on these types of (commonly) non-scholarly sources.
 Further details will be provided on Canvas and during the first session.

-Organ Toxicity Project: In groups of 1-3, you will pick a specific environmental toxicant that you are interested in (it can be from toxicants that may be relevant to the area you were born to toxicants that you have seen on the news or that you are interested in learning more about them).
-You will pick this toxicant within the first 3 weeks of the quarter and develop your Project throughout the quarter, with an emphasis on the toxicant's ADME, the organ targeted, and the mechanisms of toxicity.
+Organ Toxicity Project: In groups of 1-2, you will pick a specific environmental toxicant that you are interested in (it can be from toxicants that may be relevant to the area you were born to toxicants that you have seen on the news or that you are interested in learning more about them).
+This toxicant should be picked within the first 3 weeks of the quarter and develop your Project throughout the quarter, with an emphasis on the toxicant's ADME, the organ targeted, and the mechanisms of toxicity.
 At the end of the quarter, you will prepare a poster and an oral presentation.
 Further details will be provided on Canvas.